Robin Peter

-Robin Peter (born 31 July 1987) is a German football coach who is the head coach of ADO Den Haag in the Dutch Eerste Divisie.
+Robin Peter (born 31 July 1987) is a German professional football manager who is the head coach of ADO Den Haag.

 Career

+Early career

 Peter was born in Erlabrunn (Breitenbrunn) in the state of Saxony.
 He was a coach in the youth teams of RB Leipzig from 2011 to 2023.
 He passed his football coaching course in 2021, and after winning the Saxony Cup and coming 6th in the Bundesliga with the under-17 team in 2021–22, his contract was extended to 2024.
 He was also an assistant to the Germany under-18 team.

-On 11 June 2024, Peter was given his first senior coaching job, on a one-year deal at FC Emmen in the Dutch Eerste Divisie.
+On 11 June 2024, Peter was given his first senior coaching job, on a one-year deal at FC Emmen in the Eerste Divisie in the Netherlands.
 His debut on 9 August was a 2–1 home loss to FC Dordrecht.
 On 25 January 2025, with the team 9th and without a win for two months, he was sacked; assistant Alfons Arts succeeded him for the rest of the season.